kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 We will validate as much as possible during admission, but we will not be able to validate whether references in `DeviceCounterConsumption` points to counter sets that actually exists.
-Similarly, we will not be able to identify ambigous references, where there are multiple counter sets within a single `ResourcePool` with the same name.
+Similarly, we will not be able to identify ambigous references, where there are multiple counter sets within a single resource pool with the same name.

 The allocator will perform additional validation when it tries to use the ResourceSlices for allocation.
 It will:
-* Only consider devices from complete `ResourcePools`.
+* Only consider devices from complete resource pools.
-* Abort scheduling of the pod and report a fatal error if any of the complete `ResourcePools` fail validation.
+* Abort scheduling of the pod and report a fatal error if any of the complete resource pools fail validation.

-This makes sure any errors are discovered as soon as possible and we avoid situations where some devices from a `ResourcePool` might be eligible while others are not.
+This makes sure any errors are discovered as soon as possible and we avoid situations where some devices from a resource pool might be eligible while others are not.
 This could lead to situations that would be very difficult to root cause.
 The drawback of this solution is that any error in the `ResourceSlices` for a node will prevent all devices from that node from being allocated.
 Also, a `ResourceSlice` with